jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

     K_POINTS automatic
     4 4 4 0 0 0

-Load modules, request resources, and run pw.x
+We can copy and visualize the structure locally.

+To run the DFT calculation, we can load the Quantum ESPRESSO modules, request resources with <code>salloc</code>, and call the <code>pw.x</code> executable.

     $ module load contrib/dls-spectroscopy/quantum-espresso/6.5-intel-18.0.3
     $ salloc -p scarf -C amd